 Renowned entrepreneur and founding president of Ghana’s Ashesi University to give Commencement address

-Patrick Awuah, renowned entrepreneur, educator and founding president of Ashesi University College, Connecticut College’s partner college in Berekuso, Ghana, will deliver the keynote address at the College’s 102nd Commencement on May 17, 2020.
+Patrick Awuah, renowned entrepreneur, educator and founding president of Ashesi University, Connecticut College’s partner college in Berekuso, Ghana, will deliver the keynote address at the Class of 2020 Commencement exercises on May 30, 2021.

 Awuah, a 2015 MacArthur “genius grant” winner, is a visionary leader who created Ashesi University College in 2002 with the mission of educating a new generation of ethical and entrepreneurial leaders in Africa.
 A graduate of Swarthmore College with bachelor’s degrees in engineering and economics, he worked for a decade as an engineer at Microsoft before returning to school for an M.B.A, and eventually to his native Ghana to launch his new enterprise in higher education.